-One way that MBAS can lower the cost of dispatch be delivered is by increasing power transfer limits in order to reduce the impact of constraint equations on NEM dispatch.
+MBAS can lower the cost of dispatch by increasing power transfer limits in order to reduce the impact of constraint equations on NEM dispatch.
 AEMO uses constraint equations to model power system limits in the National Electricity Market dispatch engine (NEMDE), with each constraint equation providing a mathematical representation of a physical limit of the transmission network.